A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Introduction

 Exploratory IFA parameters are most often estimated using Bock and Aitkin's (1981) marginal maximum likelihood (MML) estimator, which enjoys consistency, normality, and efficiency as the sample size approaches infinity.
 The MML approach estimates the item parameters by maximizing the marginal likelihood of the observed item responses, which is obtained by integrating out the latent factors.
 Problematically, the computational complexity of evaluating this integral is exponential in the dimension of the latent space, making direct evaluation of the marginal likelihood computationally burdensome in the high-dimensional setting.
-A variety of methods for approximating the integrals have been proposed, including adaptive Gaussian quadrature (Rabe-Hesketh, Skrondal, \& Pickles, 2005; Schilling \& Bock, 2005), Laplace approximation (e.g., Huber, Ronchetti, \& Victoria-Feser, 2004), Monte Carlo integration (e.g., Meng \& Schilling, 1996; Song \& Lee, 2005), Markov Chain Monte Carlo (e.g., Béguin \& Glas, 2001; Edwards, 2010), and stochastic approximation (SA; e.g., Cai, 2010a; Cai, 2010b; Zhang, Chen, \& Liu, 2020).
+A variety of methods for approximating the integrals have been proposed, including adaptive Gaussian quadrature (Rabe-Hesketh et al., 2005; Schilling \& Bock, 2005), Laplace approximation (e.g., Huber et al., 2004), Monte Carlo integration (e.g., Meng \& Schilling, 1996; Song \& Lee, 2005), Markov Chain Monte Carlo (e.g., Béguin \& Glas, 2001; Edwards, 2010), and stochastic approximation (SA; e.g., Cai, 2010a; Cai, 2010b; Zhang, Chen, \& Liu, 2020).
 The Metropolis-Hastings Robbins-Monro (MH-RM; Cai, 2010a; 2010b) SA algorithm has been particularly widely used in psychology and in education due to its computational efficiency, and the recent stochastic expectation-maximization (stEM; Zhang, Chen, \& Liu, 2020) algorithm performs comparably to MH-RM.
-However, even these state-of-the-art SA algorithms are computationally intensive when the sample size and the number of latent factors are very large.
+However, even these state-of-the-art SA algorithms are computationally intensive when the sample size and the number of latent factors are very large (e.g., more than $10$ latent factors and more than $\num{10000}$ respondents).